subhk/ContourDynamics.jl/paper/paper.md

 @zabusky1979 for the 2D Euler equations and extended to the QG system by
 @dritschel1988, has three compelling properties for idealized GFD studies:
-(1) it is *exactly* Lagrangian, conserving PV along material surfaces without numerical diffusion; (2) it is *Hamiltonian*, allowing energy-conserving symplectic integration over arbitrarily long times; and (3) it automatically concentrates resolution on the dynamically active contour boundaries rather than wasting computation on quiescent interior regions.
+(1) it is *exactly* Lagrangian, conserving PV along material surfaces without numerical diffusion; (2) the underlying equations are *Hamiltonian*, so that symplectic time-steppers (e.g. leapfrog) conserve energy to high accuracy between surgery events, while even non-symplectic schemes like RK4 benefit from the absence of numerical diffusion; and (3) it automatically concentrates resolution on the dynamically active contour boundaries rather than wasting computation on quiescent interior regions.